bobbicodes/bien/README.md

 2. No protocols.
 Chris Houser (Chouser) has created a [sketch](https://gist.github.com/Chouser/6081ea66d144d13e56fc) of this feature which is included in the [MAL project](https://github.com/kanaka/mal/blob/master/impls/lib/protocols.mal), but I have not added them yet.
 The honest truth is, I never use them in my own code.
 Perhaps I should?
 Clojurescript is built using heavy use of protocols, and it would be a smart thing for me make better use of that codebase.
 We'll see, time will tell.

 3. Limited destructuring.
 Specifically, I've implemented sequential destructuring and hooked it up to `let`, but it hasn't been thoroughly tested yet so it might even cause problems.
 If this is the case, simply use the `let*` which is the special form built into the interpreter which does not use destructuring.
 Associative destructuring is still not working.

+4. Namespaces.
+This is currently out of scope of the project, which is for learning to code, not writing production software.
+Therefore a module system is not a high priority since "programs" are never expected to grow to the point where they would be necessary.
+However, there are many functions which have slashes in their name, either to prevent name collisions or to support interop patterns, such as `str/join`, `Character/digit`, etc. That said, I have prototyped a feature for requiring additional libraries and it seems to work nicely.
+See [exercism-express](https://github.com/bobbicodes/exercism-express), the precursor for this project in which I created an implementation of zippers.

 I plan to update this section regularly with detailed descriptions of various features as I make progress.